-On February 24th, 2022, the Russian Federation launched a large-scale military operation in Ukraine, aiming to swiftly take control of the capital, Kyiv, and replace its leadership.
-Referred as the “Special Military Operation” should have lasted 3 days.
-Expectations of a quick annexation were met with strong resistance, as local citizens actively defended their communities, symbolizing Ukraine’s resilience in the face of conflict.
+On 24 February 2022, the Russian Federation launched a large-scale military operation in Ukraine, aiming to swiftly seize Kyiv and replace its leadership.
+Termed the “Special Military Operation,” it was expected to last only three days.
+Those expectations were met with fierce resistance, as local citizens defended their communities, demonstrating Ukraine’s resilience in the face of conflict.

-YPT has worked closely with our partners in Kyiv for close to two decades and resumed group and private tours to Ukraine back in July 2023.
-These tours provide an opportunity to learn about the ongoing situation, the impact on affected communities, and the enduring cultural and historical identity of the Ukrainian people.
+Young Pioneer Tours (YPT) has collaborated closely with partners in Kyiv for nearly two decades and resumed group and private tours to Ukraine in July 2023.
+These journeys offer an opportunity to understand the ongoing situation, the impact on affected communities, and the enduring cultural and historical identity of the Ukrainian people.

 Ukraine remains a country in active conflict.
-The itinerary, including the method of transport, is subject to change.
+The itinerary, including the method of transport, departure and arrival times are subject to change.
 Your YPT and local guide decisions are final.

 Afternoon